Russ Harvey Consulting - Computer and Internet Services

 An Act to restrict young persons' online access to sexually explicit material.

-It also enables a designated enforcement authority to take steps to prevent sexually explicit material from being made available to young persons on the Internet in Canada.
+This enactment makes it an offence for organizations to make pornographic material available to young persons on the Internet.
+It also enables a designated enforcement authority to take steps to prevent pornographic material from being made available to young persons on the Internet in Canada.

 Michael Geist